dlwicksell/nodem/README.md

 **NOTE:** GT.CM only allows remote connections for the database access APIs, not the `function` nor `procedure` APIs.
 So while using Nodem in a remote GT.CM configuration, any calls to the `function` or `procedure` APIs will result in local calls, not remote [RPC] calls.
+Data nodes accessed by GT.CM cannot participate in transactions.

 Nodem supports two different character encodings, UTF-8 and M. It defaults to UTF-8 mode.
 M mode is similar to ASCII, except that it utilizes all 8 bits in a